Welcome to Dublin – Europe’s Friendliest City

 Dublin is a thriving centre for culture and is home to a great literary tradition – its native sons include Shaw, Yeats, Joyce, Wilde and Beckett.
 Indeed, 25% of Nobel Laureates for literature written in English were awarded to writers from Dublin, and Dublin is the UNESCO City of Literature.
 Visitors can partake in a Literary pub crawl of Dublin, including renditions of prose, verse, drama and song from Dublin’s literary hall of fame.
 Dublin also has a strong musical tradition, spanning traditional music, pop, rock and more, having produced U2, Boyzone, The Script, and current stars Kodaline and Hozier (learn more at the Irish rock & roll museum).

 The city’s attractions include castles, museums, art galleries, pubs and cafes.
 Within half an hour of the city are mountain walks, stately homes and gardens, numerous golf courses, sandy beaches and fishing villages.
 Dublin boasts the largest park in a European city, the Phoenix Park, which contains the Irish red deer herd, and our president’s house, Áras an Uachtaráin.
-A number of nature reserves and wildlife sanctuaries are easily accessible, including Bull island, winter home to Brent Geese,and the Irishtown Nature Reserve which contains many wildflowers including wild flowers and spectacular views.
+A number of nature reserves and wildlife sanctuaries are easily accessible, including Bull island, winter home to Brent Geese,and the Irishtown Nature Reserve which contains many wildflowers and spectacular views.

 The city is very easy to navigate around with everything within walking distance of the conference venue – the Convention Centre.
 A city map will be provided in your delegate pack to ensure you are familiar with the city.